 As well as putting you on the map, the system has a wide range of benefits for many sections of the community:

-Emergency services - police, fire brigade, ambulance, doctors and the State Emergency Services - will be able to pinpoint propertys without delay;
+- Emergency services – police, fire brigade, ambulance, doctors and the State Emergency Services – will be able to pinpoint properties without delay;

-If you notice that your street has been numbered but your lot has not been given one, please contact the Planning and Development Services Division for the allocation of a number.
+If you notice that your street has been numbered but your lot has not been given one, please contact the Engineering and Development Services Division for the allocation of a number.